-The inside Passage of Alaska aboard a Qilak sailboat
+The Inside Passage of Alaska aboard the Qilak sailboat

-The interior crossing or «Inside Passage» is a maritime route connecting Canada to Alaska, bordered by a myriad of islands and fjords.
+Inland sea passage connecting Canada to Alaska, bordered by a myriad of islands and fjords

 The cruise at a glance